-LADOT will rely on Average vehicle ridership (AVR) as the metric to evaluate travel trends in the travel surveys.
+Average vehicle ridership (AVR) is a reliable performance metric to evaluate travel trends in the travel surveys.
 AVR is the total number of people arriving to a site over a period of 24-hours, divided by the total number of personal and TNC vehicle trips made to and from that site during the same period.
 Higher AVR numbers demonstrate more people are using sustainable travel modes like carpooling, transit, biking, or walking.
 Vehicle trips are directly linked to VMT.
 Therefore, collecting AVR survey information can identify how people are traveling to a project site and what types of strategies can be used to reduce the number of vehicle trips and resulting VMT.

-The Travel Survey collects data on anonymized travel patterns of site users.
+Travel Surveys collect data on anonymized and aggregated travel patterns of site users.
 This survey will provide information on typical travel patterns during an average week.
 The Travel Survey will collect data on transportation mode choice, mode split, alternative work schedules, and alternative travel hours.
 Sites must achieve at least a 60 percent response rate to be considered compliant with the TDM Program.
-Findings of the Travel Survey must be summarized by the employer, property manager, TMO, or the project's transportation coordinator.
+Findings of the Travel Survey must be summarized by the employer, property manager, TMO, or the project's TDM coordinator.